Dubrovnik: Sports

+Atletski klub Dubrovnik is local track and field club, successful in youth categories.

 The local chapter of the HPS is HPD "Orjen", which had 96 members in 1936 under the Đuro Orlić presidency.
 At the time, it also had a ski section, a caving section and a photography section.
 Membership fell to 87 in 1937.
 Membership rose to 90 in 1938.